temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 A branch needs a name.
 It is usually a good idea to give descriptive names, such as a short name for the feature being added or bug being fixed.
 A big project will often a branch named `dev` (or something similar), which is the current development version.
 Feature branches may be branched off of `dev`, and once all milestone features are merged into `dev`, `dev` will be merged into `master`.

 To begin, I will make a branch named `scratch`.
 I will add a file.
 You will branch off of `scratch`.

+I will demo the following steps.
+Do not do these steps at this time.

 ```
 # Create branch